 YOU CAN OPEN UP FREELY

 Some people have a harder time being vulnerable than others.
-Unfortunately, if someone (or both people) in a relationship is keeping things bottled up inside, It’s only a matter of time before it explodes.
+Unfortunately, if someone (or both people) in a relationship is keeping things bottled up inside, it’s only a matter of time before it explodes.
 This can either cause huge arguments, or keep couples at a distance.
 Not openly expressing your feelings is one of the biggest reasons couples tend to ‘grow apart.’

-I will use techniques and tools designed to help you and your partner showcase your feelings, in general, and toward one another.
+We will use techniques and tools designed to help you and your partner showcase your feelings, in general, and toward one another.
 The more open you learn to be, the easier the lines of communication can flow freely.

 YOU WILL FOCUS ON YOUR STRENGTHS

 When you’re in a tight spot within your relationship, it may be impossible to see the light at all.
 You may think that there are no ‘good’ parts of your relationship, but that is rarely the case.
 Sometimes, it just takes the right person and resources to bring those good aspects to the surface.
 A qualified couple’s therapist will bring the strengths of your relationship to the surface, and teach you how to focus on them, instead of your weaknesses.